 The federal budget provides about 30% of state revenue, making it the largest single source of funds for many states.
-Federal Funds Information for States (FFIS) does pretty much what the name says—helps states manage their federal funds by providing timely analysis of the impact of federal actions on states—be it sequestration, budget resolutions, the president’s proposed budget, or continuing resolutions.
+Federal Funds Information for States (FFIS)—founded by the National Governors Association and the National Conference of State Legislatures—helps states manage their federal funds by analyzing the impact of federal actions on states—be it sequestration, budget enactment, new legislative proposals, or potential government shutdowns.

 Does Your State Subscribe?

 If you like what you see and you're a state employee from a subscribing state, contact Carol Ryder ([email protected] or 202-624-5849) and we'll add your e-mail address to our database so you receive FFIS publications.
 Also, we'll get you login information for the FFIS website.